GoogleCloudPlatform/cluster-toolkit/README.md

 ## Description

-Cluster Toolkit is an open-source software offered by Google Cloud which makes it easy for customers to deploy HPC environments on Google Cloud.
+Cluster Toolkit is an open-source software offered by Google Cloud which makes it easy for customers to deploy AI/ML and HPC environments on Google Cloud.

-Cluster Toolkit allows customers to deploy turnkey HPC environments (compute, networking, storage, etc.) following Google Cloud best-practices, in a repeatable manner.
-The Cluster Toolkit is designed to be highly customizable and extensible, and intends to address the HPC deployment needs of a broad range of customers.
+Cluster Toolkit allows customers to deploy turnkey AI/ML and HPC environments (compute, networking, storage, etc.) following Google Cloud best-practices, in a repeatable manner.
+The Cluster Toolkit is designed to be highly customizable and extensible, and intends to address the AI/ML and HPC deployment needs of a broad range of customers.

 ## Detailed documentation and examples

-The Toolkit comes with a suite of [tutorials], [examples], and full documentation for a suite of [modules] that have been designed for HPC use cases.
+The Toolkit comes with a suite of [tutorials], [examples], and full documentation for a suite of [modules] that have been designed for AI/ML and HPC use cases.
 More information can be found on the
 [Google Cloud Docs](https://cloud.google.com/cluster-toolkit/docs/overview).